boennecd/SimSurvNMarker/README.md

 ## Installation

-The package is not on CRAN but can be installed through
+The package is not on CRAN but can be installed from Github using the `remotes` package.

 ``` r
 stopifnot(require(remotes)) # need the remotes package